Stanley Krippner

 Stanley Krippner (born October 4, 1932) is an American psychologist and parapsychologist.
 He received a B.S. degree from the University of Wisconsin–Madison in 1954 and M.A.
 (1957) and Ph.D.
 (1961) degrees from Northwestern University.

 From 1972 to 2019, he was an executive faculty member and the Alan Watts Professor of Psychology at Saybrook University in Oakland, California.
-Formerly, Krippner was director of the Kent State University Child Study Center (1961-1964) and director of the Maimonides Medical Center Dream Research Laboratory (of Brooklyn, New York; 1964-1972).
+Formerly, Krippner was director of the Kent State University Child Study Center (1961-1964) and director of the Maimonides Medical Center Dream Research Laboratory in Brooklyn, New York (1964-1972).

+Following his time at Saybrook, he continued on as an Associated Distinguished Professor at the California Institute of Integral Studies, professor of psychology at Akamai University, and as a research professor at the California Institute for Human Science, which he helped found in 1992.

 Biography

 Krippner has written extensively on altered states of consciousness, dream telepathy, hypnosis, shamanism, dissociation, and parapsychological subjects.
 Krippner was an early leader in Division 32 of the American Psychological Association (APA), the division concerned with humanistic psychology, serving as President of the division from 1980–1981.
-He also served as president of division 30, the Society for Psychological Hypnosis, and is a Fellow of four APA divisions.
+He also served as president of division 30, the Society for Psychological Hypnosis, and is a Fellow of five APA divisions.
 Krippner has conducted experiments with Montague Ullman into dream telepathy at the Maimonides Medical Center.
 In 2002, Krippner won the APA Award for Distinguished Contributions to the International Advancement of Psychology.